Gismet/Gismet.github.io/_posts/2024-04-14-LeetCode-Detect-Cycles-in-2D-Grid1559.md

 All of the values in the cycle have to be the same.
 Let's say we are at a cell with value `c` and want to go down one cell.
 If that cell does not have the value `c`, we can't go to that cell as it does not belong to the path we are following.
 So, we only go to the cells with the same value as the cell we are currently at.
 If there are no cells that we can go to, we return `false`.
 We repeat this process from every unvisited cell.

-Let's first how we can traverse a `grid`.
+Let's first see how we can traverse a `grid`.
 We can traverse a `grid` (or somtimes called `matrix`) row by row.
 We can simply do this with *nested for loops*.
 However, that is not what we want in this problem.

 We can view the `grid` as a graph.
 For example, let's see the `grid` from example 1.